 Know What's Acceptable.
 When has a business courtesy gone too far?
 Our Gift & Entertainment Policy will tell you.
 It sets limits on the value of gifts that may be given or received as well as requirements you must follow when offering or accepting gifts or business entertainment.
 Know What's NOT Acceptable.
 Some offers are never acceptable.
 In general, if a gift or entertainment places you under some obligation or could influence your decision-making, it is not appropriate.

-GIFTS & BUSINESS ENTERTAINMENT NOT OK OK Are intended to influence a decision Are modest in value or action Are given only occasionally Are excessive or lavish Further a legitimate business Could embarrass Vontier relationship Are permitted by law Are inappropriate or in bad taste Comply with the policies of both the Are solicited (e.g., someone asks for something) giver and receiver
+GIFTS & BUSINESS ENTERTAINMENT OK ΝΟΤ ΟΚ Are modest in value Are intended to influence a decision or action Are given only occasionally X Are excessive or lavish Further a legitimate business relationship Could embarrass Vontier Are permitted by law X Are inappropriate or in bad taste Comply with the policies of both the giver and receiver Are solicited (e.g., someone asks for something)